jrhalchak/modest-modal/README.md

     Currently only works in IE9+. <strong>TODO</strong>: Change translate -50% to negative margins in a child div.
   </li>
   <li>
     Doesn't account for browser window height and doesn't allow scrolling (to top or botttom of modal container).
 Will either need a max-height in the code or adding &ldquo;meta&rdquo; scrolling of the modal.
+The may be something that is just offset to the user's CSS styles to handle.
   </li>
 </ol>
 <strong>Having problems?</strong>